 Buy The Ex Factor Here

 When Bodyguard, Ben Collins, finds Daniel Lincoln in a room, hiding and hurt, he doesn’t immediately think Daniel is the victim of abuse.
-Daniel is good at pretending and being a finalist in a TV singing competition he seems like he has it made.
+Daniel is good at pretending and as a finalist in a TV singing competition he seems like he has a bright future ahead of him.

-But something about Daniel calls to Ben’s need to protect and he hands Daniel a card to contact him if ever Daniel needed help.
-Abruptly, after one frightened phone call from Daniel, Ben is racing to Daniel’s aid and what he finds is a horror he can’t imagine.
+But something about Daniel calls to Ben’s need to protect, and he hands Daniel a card to contact him if ever Daniel needs him.
+Abruptly, after one frightened phone call, Ben is racing to Daniel’s aid and what he finds is a horror he can’t imagine.

-Daniel is trapped in an abusive relationship where anger and controlling hate are the only emotions he is given.
-When his boyfriend crosses the line and leaves Daniel vulnerable and broken there is only one man that he wants to call.
+Daniel is trapped in a relationship where anger and controlling hate are the only emotions he is given.
+When his boyfriend crosses the line and leaves Daniel vulnerable and broken there is only one man that he wants to call: Ben.